 - 2020: The dollar weakened and Treasuries plunged in the spring of 2020, starting the year at 1.88% for the 10-year yield and diving 0.62% by early April.
 Yields for all types of Treasuries took a steep dive, indicating widespread recession fears, but the shortest-term yields were hit the hardest—suggesting that investors felt that 2020 would be a particularly tough year.
 The one-month, two-month, and three-month yields dropped all the way from just over 1.5% at the beginning of the year to zero on March 25, before starting to reclaim some value the next month.

 Foreign Currency Reserves

-How the Value of the Dollar Affects the U.S. Economy
+How the Dollar Impacts the U.S. Economy

 The Value of the Dollar Over Time

 Investors were concerned about the growth of the U.S. debt.
 Foreign holders of this debt are always uneasy that the Federal Reserve would allow the dollar's value to decline so that U.S. debt repayments would be worth less in their own currency.
 The Fed's quantitative easing program monetized the debt, thereby allowing an artificial strengthening of the dollar.
 This was done to keep interest rates low.
 Once the program ended, investors grew concerned that the dollar could weaken.